Saltwater Fish

 6

-Step 6: Add cleanup crew and first fish
+Step 6: Add the cleanup crew and first fish conservatively

 7